Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 Section titled “LTE Cat-4 and above”For gateways, POS terminals and high-throughput medical devices, DT acceptance covers LTE Cat-4, Cat-6 and Cat-7+.
 VoLTE and IMS requirements then become stricter, and integration with Telekom DE voice services may be required for some categories.

-DT is rolling out 5G NSA and progressively 5G SA on European commercial bands (mainly n1, n28, n78, with n40 or n258 mmW in some industrial cases).
+DT is rolling out 5G NSA and progressively 5G SA on European commercial bands (mainly n1, n28, n78).
 5G NR acceptance for IoT primarily targets gateways, FWA and industrial terminals.
 For low-bandwidth objects, staying on LTE-M and NB-IoT remains preferable.

-2G (GSM) is in progressive retirement across the DT footprint, on a schedule specific to each subsidiary.
-DT no longer accepts new 2G-only products in the catalogue.
-Multi-tech modules (for instance 2G + LTE-M) are accepted to ease the transition, but 2G is no longer a commercial argument in any roadmap.
+2G (GSM) is in progressive retirement across the DT footprint, on a schedule specific to each subsidiary; in Germany, Telekom has announced the complete 2G switch-off for 30 June 2028.
+A new 2G-only product no longer makes sense on this footprint.
+Multi-tech modules (for instance 2G + LTE-M) remain useful to ease the transition, but 2G is no longer a commercial argument in any roadmap.

-Section titled “Pan-European roaming and MVNO arrangements”Beyond the DT footprint, two dimensions of roaming deserve attention.
+Section titled “Pan-European roaming and the global T-IoT offer”Beyond the DT footprint, two dimensions deserve attention.

 Classic MNO roaming.
 DT has roaming agreements with most European operators for 2G, 3G (in retirement), 4G LTE and 5G.
 LTE-M and NB-IoT coverage in roaming is not guaranteed by default, even where LTE is.
-An international IoT product must clarify the LPWAN coverage country by country, referring to the T-IoT roaming table.
+An international IoT product must clarify the LPWAN coverage country by country with DT IoT.

-For manufacturers with broader targets, see also the Verizon OPC programme for the United States, and the multi-operator logic documented in the certification timeline and certification costs.
+For manufacturers with broader targets, see also the Verizon Open Development programme for the United States, and the multi-operator logic documented in the certification timeline and certification costs.

 eUICC, profiles and orchestration